Charles Schwab Solo 401(k) Plan: The #1 Way to Maximize

-Schwab solo 401k plans are without a doubt a great option for small business owners.
-However, we’ve noticed that a lot of people spend hours time trying to determine how to best utilize them.
+Schwab solo 401(k) plans are without a doubt a great option for small business owners.
+However, we’ve noticed that a lot of people spend hours trying to determine how to best utilize them.

 The Basics

-The Solo 401K is the equivalent of the 401K you would get if you worked for an employer.
+The Solo 401(k) is the equivalent of the 401(k) you would get if you worked for an employer.
 It helps increase the amount you can contribute to your retirement account.
-If you stuck with the traditional IRA, you could only contribute a maximum of $6,000.
-That’s not nearly enough to get you to your retirement goals if you work for yourself.

-The Solo 401K has much higher contribution maximums of $57,000 per year.
+The Solo 401(k) has rather high contribution maximums.
 The contributions come from a combination of your own contributions and contributions from your company’s profit sharing.
 You don’t have to be a specific age to make these contributions either.
-If you are over the age of 50, though, you can contribute even more to your account – with an additional $6,500 allowed in ‘catch-up contributions.’
+If you are over the age of 50, though, you can contribute even more to your account thanks to ‘catch-up’ contributions.
+Here are the maximum contributions:

 You contribute funds before tax.
 Your earnings grow tax-deferred and you don’t need to pay taxes on your account until you withdraw the funds.
 The hope is that you’ll be in a lower tax bracket when you retire so that you pay fewer taxes on your withdrawals.